bidule21/MetaShot/README.md

 As a user, I want to view previous shots, so I can view differences in days.
-* A graph is viewable for the three seconds before and after each shot has been fired.
+* A graph of accelerometer data for a span of three seconds before and after the shot is viewable
 * The enviremental data is viewable.
 * The barrel tempature is viewable.